A lower bound on the stable 4-genus of knots: Example: Twist Knots

 \subsection{Twists knots with stable $4$-genus close to but not greater than $1/2$}

-A recent result by Baader and Lewark \cite{BL} implies that $g_{st}(K_n) \leq 2/3$ for any $n \in \mathbb{N}$ (cf. Lemma 5 in \cite{BL}).
+A recent result by Baader and Lewark \cite{bls4g} implies that $g_{st}(K_n) \leq 2/3$ for any $n \in \mathbb{N}$ (see \cite[Lemma 5]{bls4g}).
 The idea is to take the three-fold connected sum $3K_n$ with Seifert surface $3\Sigma$, where $\Sigma$ is a genus-minimal Seifert surface for $K_n$, and find a subgroup of rank two of $H_1(3\Sigma; \mathbb{Z})$ on which the Seifert form has the matrix

 for some $c \in \mathbb{Z}$.
-As the proof of Lemma 5 in \cite{BL} shows, one can always find such a subgroup when taking at least three copies of $K_n$.
-In this setting, Baader and Lewark show that one can achieve a situation in which Freedman's disc theorem \cite{FQ, Freedman} can be applied to obtain $g_4(3K_n) \leq g(3K_n) - 1 = 2$, implying that $g_{st}(K_n) \leq 2/3$.
+As the proof of \cite[Lemma 5]{bls4g} shows, one can always find such a subgroup when taking at least three copies of $K_n$.
+In this setting, Baader and Lewark show that one can achieve a situation in which Freedman's disc theorem \cite{fdisk, fqbook} can be applied to obtain $g_4(3K_n) \leq g(3K_n) - 1 = 2$, implying that $g_{st}(K_n) \leq 2/3$.

 A natural question that arises is under what conditions one can find such a subgroup of rank two starting with two copies of the knot instead of three.
 Thus, let $K_n$ be any twist knot with its standard genus-one Seifert surface $\Sigma$ and Seifert matrix